-- ☐ Appoint a Treasurer. - ☐ Set up a bank account including appointing signatories and online banking. - ☐ Decide how you will collect subscriptions, i.e. cheques, BACS, cash, card machine. - ☐ Collect subscriptions (the WI keeps all subscription in the first year) and Gift Aid forms from members. - □ Download the account book and financial statement spread sheet from My WI here or by going to My WI / WI Finances / WI Account Book and Financial statement, as this is where all outgoing and incoming funds are recorded. - ☐ The committee should have a look at the finance section on My WI here or by going to My WI / Running your WI / WI Finances, which contains lots of helpful information.
+Appoint a Treasurer.
+Set up a bank account including appointing signatories and online banking.
+Decide how you will collect the subscriptions, i.e. cheques, BACS, cash, card machine.
+Collect the subscriptions (the WI keeps all of the subscription in their first year) and Gift Aid forms from members.
+Download the account book and financial statement spread sheet from My Windere or by going to My WI / WI Finances / WI Account Book and Financial statement, as this is where all outgoing and incoming funds are recorded.
+The committee should have a look at the finance section on My WI here or by going to My WI / Running your WI / WI Finances, which contains lots of helpful information.